 Kalpetta: What would you do after 244 unsuccessful attempts to win a general election?
 Call it a day, write a book on his opponents or speak on India's electoral system?
 Maybe, if you are a mere mortal.

-But then, if you are K Padmarajan, 65, a native of Mettur near Coimbatore, Tamil Nadu, you would throw your hat into the one more time, 245th to be exact.
+But then, if you are K Padmarajan, 65, a native of Mettur near Coimbatore, Tamil Nadu, you would throw your hat in the ring one more time, 245th to be exact.
 This time, he has chosen Wayanad to be his battleground against Congress' Priyanka Gandhi, a year after he fielded himself against Rahul Gandhi.

 Then again, the Gandhi scion is hardly the first celebrity he had contested against in his long electoral career.
 Starting in 1988, he had opposed former prime ministers P V Narasimha Rao and A B Vajpayee, current Prime Minister Narendra Modi, former Tamil Nadu chief minister and AIADMK supremo J Jayalalithaa.
 He claims he has spent more than Rs 1 crore as deposit money and other expenses.
 Undeterred, Padmarajan will kick off his campaign in Wayanad on Monday.